 SOLUTION THREE: A NON-INJURIOUS CALAMITY

 Guess Who’s Coming To Dinner is a prime example of a baddie who ends up dead.
 Not only dead, but eaten by his friends.
-In modern literauter, it is common to create an ironic twist of fate in which the villain gets caught up in their own trap.
-This picture book is a prime example of modern poetic justice.
+In modern literature, it is common to create an ironic twist of fate in which the villain gets caught up in their own trap.

 How does one get away with this, as a picture book creator?
 The following tricks help: